czue/pegasus-docs/configuration.md

 If you need to change the URL after installation, you can go to the site admin at `admin/sites/site/` and modify the values accordingly, leaving off any http/https prefix.

-In development you'll typically want a domain name of `localhost:8000` .
+In development you'll typically want a domain name of `localhost:8000`, and in production this should be the domain where your users access your app.

 ## Sending Email